 - It is relatively a thin layer of burning gases.

-- A dark patch on the surface of the Sun is known as sunspot.
+- A dark patch on the surface of the Sun is known as a sunspot.

-- Sunspots appear as dark areas because they are about 1500° cooler than the surrounding chromospheres.
+- Sunspots appear as dark areas because they are about 500-1500°C cooler than the surrounding chromosphere.

 - The individual sunspot has a lifetime ranging from a few days to a few months.

-- Each spot has a black center or umbra, and a lighter region or penumbra, surrounding it.
+- Each spot has a black centre or umbra, and a lighter region or penumbra, surrounding it.

-- It has been suggested that the Sun is 1% cooler when it has no spot, and that this variation in solar radiation might affect the climates of the Earth.
+- It has been suggested that the Sun is 1% cooler when it has no sunspot and that this variation in solar radiation might affect the climates of the Earth.

-- Stream of energized, charged particles, primarily electrons and protons, flowing outward from the Sun at speeds as high as 900 km/s and at a temperature of 1 million degrees (Celsius).
+- The solar wind is a stream of energised, charged particles, primarily electrons and protons, flowing outward from the Sun at speeds as high as 900 km/s and at a temperature of 1 million degrees (Celsius).